cristopherb95/Bookstore/README.md

 * Repository and Unit of Work patterns are used
 * Unit tests are made with NUnit
 * jQuery DataTables plug-in is used for displaying data from the database
+* Notifications and popups are provided by SweetAlert and toastr

 <img width="1186" alt="book2" src="https://user-images.githubusercontent.com/48388060/83620092-218bc000-a58d-11ea-837e-294e4de8d5c4.png">